jarvisar/sorting-algos/README.md

 # Sorting Algorithm Visualizer
-Created using the Ionic, Capacitor, and Cordova.
+Created using Ionic, Capacitor, and Cordova.